 The Albion Brewery in Baylis Street Wagga Wagga, NSW was established by William Davoren and Hugh McDonald in 1889.

-According to Keith M. Deutsher in his book, ‘Breweries of Australia, A History’ the pair had two competitor breweries to contend with at the time – the Murrumbidgee and the Wagga Wagga.
+According to the late Keith M. Deutsher, in his book ‘Breweries of Australia, A History’, the pair had two competitor breweries to contend with at the time – the Murrumbidgee and the Wagga Wagga.

-Deutsher says that both the competitor berweries were well established, and this was probably one reason why the Albion Brewery was never a success.
+Deutsher says that both the competitor breweries were well established, and this was probably one reason why the Albion Brewery was never a success.

 The death of William Davoren shortly after the brewery started was also a reason why the business had such a short existence.
 The Albion Brewery was leased to Richard Mooney, after Daveron’s death, who lasted for only a couple of years.

 The brewery was then controlled by the executors of Davoren’s estate before Thomas Loughlin and James Bellair operated the brewery from 1895 to 1898.